Anti-Money Laundering (AML) Policy

 • Jurisdictions subject to U.S. OFAC sanctions or other applicable international restrictions.

-Orbit reserves the right to update or modify these restrictions based on regulatory developments and may implement technical controls (such as IP-based geo-blocking) to enforce compliance where feasible.
+Orbit reserves the right to update or modify these restrictions based on regulatory developments and compliance requirements, and may implement technical measures such as IP-based geo-blocking to enforce them.

 Wallet Monitoring and Transaction Review